Website Heatmaps – 1 Simple Trick to Analyse Your Users Behavior

 Upon running the split test, I think we had around 2000 views on this split test, we were able to get some other insight due to the heatmaps, which further validates the importance of running heatmaps on your website.

 But this was also interesting, too.
 This may be an issue.
 People have been clicking here thinking that this is something they need to do, or it could be just confusing them.
-So we’re going to run another split test based off looking at these heatmaps by removing that area, as it may be hindering more than helping people on their journey to submit a lead.
+So we’re going to run another split test based on looking at these heatmaps by removing that area, as it may be hindering more than helping people on their journey to submit a lead.
 That in itself was a huge takeaway.

 Then in VWO, I know that Hotjar does this, where it overlays the heatmap and the click map as one so you can hover over this cluster of heatmaps, and it will show you the number.
 But in Hotjar you can’t.
 So we can see that 18% of all clicks, click through to the affiliate, 11% here.
 And 10% of all clicks on page click the pricing guide with 24% of all clicks on links.
-So interesting takeaway, and this is exactly what we use heatmaps for is to get just this insight.
+So an interesting takeaway and this is exactly what we use heatmaps for is to get just this insight.

-Like I said earlier, heatmaps alone will not increase your conversion rates, but it’s a tool to help and assist you in coming up with better ideas, coming up with test hypothesis, coming up with ways that you could see possibly that your users are getting confused or are not exactly sure where to go.
+Like I said earlier, heatmaps alone will not increase your conversion rates, but it’s a tool to help and assist you in coming up with better ideas, coming up with test hypotheses, coming up with ways that you could see possibly that your users are getting confused or are not exactly sure where to go.
 So this is just a little breakdown of how it works.